nabil828/comp1537-w22-repo/w10_nodejs-tutorial/readme.md

 Express.js is a Node.js framework that we will use to build the server app.
 It is defined as
   >Fast, unopinionated, minimalist web framework for Node.js

+It allows us to use expressjs `middleware`s which we are going to use to handle session and other web server vital tasks.

 - [[Source]](https://expressjs.com/en/starter/installing.html) Install Express using the following commands:

 ```